stegripe/sapphire-plugins/packages/command-context/README.md

         super(context, {
             ...options,
             name: "my-command",
-            description: "This is my command!",
+            description: "This is my command.",
             chatInputCommand() {
                 return new SlashCommandBuilder()
                     .setName(this.name)